UmnganeWami/3DSHaxe/README.md

 # to compile

-run `haxe build.hxml`
+run the build.bat
-then run the build.bat
+(if you want to do a clean build, run cleanbuild.bat, it basicly just deletes the export folder then runs build.bat)